Sign up for our FREE 8-week course to get on the property ladder.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 It's harder to get a home loan as a casual worker because lenders consider borrowers with casual incomes to be "higher risk".
 This is not always the case in reality, but all lenders create policies based around their risk perceptions.
 Some banks and lenders have friendlier policies towards casual works, and for the most part, the most common home loan option for casual workers is a low doc home loan.

 Let's explore how these loans work and how to improve your chances of being approved for a home loan as a casual worker.

 How does a home loan for a casual employee work?

-John applies for a low doc home loan
+Restaurant worker Jafar applies for a low doc home loan

-John has worked as a casual worker in the same industry for 3 years and thought he was ready to apply for a home loan.
-He had $10,000 in savings and was able to cover the cost of his rent and monthly expenses with his income.
+Our hypothetical borrower Jafar has worked as a casual worker in the same industry for 3 years and wanted to apply for a home loan.
+He had $40,000 in savings, and has been able to comfortable cover the cost of his rent and monthly expenses with his income.